ZeroPass/Port-documntation-and-tools/PassID.md

 This project aims to;

-1. Provide Android and iOS apps for the end-user to attest their eosio based accounts; Verify the signature in the eosio software (on-chain, in WASM);
+1. Provide Android and iOS apps for the end-user to attest their accounts; Verify the signatures in the server-side software;
 2. Provide a fully verified path from:
     1. Master List Signer (uploads the self- signed lists of other CSCA certificates)
     2. CSCA (each country has one)